 We obtain data on stock prices and credit spreads from the Historical Statistics of the United States Millenium Edition (hereafter, HSUS).
 We use the Standard and Poor's common stock index from the HSUS (series Cb45) as the stock price series.
-This series is the precursor to the widely used S&P 500 stock index.
-In the subsequent analysis, we divide the stock index series by the wholesale price index to translate the stock price into real terms.
+This series is the precursor to the S&P 500 stock index.
+In the subsequent analysis, we divide the stock index series by the wholesale price index to obtain real stock prices.

 We obtain data on Baa-rated corporate bonds (series Cb59), long-term U.S. government bonds (series Cb57), and short-term U.S. government bonds (series Cb56) from the HSUS.
-The original data source for both interest rates was the U.S. Federal Reserve publication Banking and Monetary Statistics: 1914-1941.
 The credit spread employed in the study equals the log difference between the Baa bond interest rate and the long-term bond interest rate.

-We obtain data on securities issuance from the NBER Macrohistory database.
+We get data on securities issuance from the NBER Macrohistory Database.
 This database contains many series on securities issuance.
-For the purposes of this study, we use the series titled 'Total corporate issues, bonds, notes, and stocks, including refunding, U.S., Canadian and Foreign' as it provides a comprehensive sum of securities issuance in the U.S. capital markets.5
+We use the series titled 'Total corporate issues, bonds, notes, and stocks, including refunding, U.S., Canadian and Foreign' as it provides a comprehensive sum of securities issuance in the U.S. capital markets.6